 Starting just below the Whakapapa Visitor Centre at Whakapapa Village this popular 2 hour return loop track is a relatively easy hike.
-The Taranaki Falls are located around half way and cascade over the edge if an impressive 15,000 year old laval flow.
+The Taranaki Falls are located around half way and cascade over the edge of an impressive 15,000 year old laval flow.
 This walk is great for a day out in the national park as the Taranaki waterfall is pretty spectacular.

 This refreshing hike is nestled 15km up the Ohakune Mountain Road begins a 5 hour backcountry hike across volcanic alpine terrain, to a broad, shallow lake set amongst beech forest and tussock.
 Waterfalls and bluffs complement the backdrop of Mount Ruapehu along the journey, which after a period of open rocky country, descends into Mangaturuturu Valley beside a beautiful cascade flowing over smooth bedrock (caution: can be slippery in wet or icy conditions and in winter only attempt if you have the essential winter hiking gear, or hire a guide]

 Shortly after passing the Mangaturuturu Hut, you will need to use caution in crossing the unbridged Mangaturuturu River, then climb steadily up from the river valley to eventually find yourself at the pristine and aptly named Lake, Surprise.
 This track required unassisted river crossings, for in depth information on the route and safety guides, please contact DOC